aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `extension="<php-extension>.so"`

-So if we run `pecl install memcached` for instance, the extension will be installed at `/usr/local/lib/php/pecl/20180731/memcached.so` and `extension="memcached.so"` will be added to the top of the php.ini file.
+So if we run `pecl install memcached` for example, the extension file will be installed at `/usr/local/lib/php/pecl/20180731/memcached.so` and the `extension="memcached.so"` setting will be added to the top of the php.ini file.

 ## How to resolve missing extension issue encountered with PECL

-Sometimes even after a clean install, the `pecl list` command reports that an extension is installed when `php -m` does not detect the extension.
-In fact after checking the proper extensions directory for the active PHP version the extension file is actually not there.
+Sometimes even after a clean install of PHP, the `pecl list` command reports that an extension is installed when `php -m` does not detect the extension.
+In fact after checking the proper extensions directory for the active PHP version, the extension file is actually not there.
 Also looking in the php.ini file for the active version, the extension setting is not listed there either.

 This means that `pecl list` is actually in error and probably has a cache somewhere that is not cleared.
 Attempting to actually install the extension using `pecl install` in this scenario fails and reports that the extension is already installed.

 There are two ways to get around this issue.
 The easiest way is just to force pecl to install the extension using the `--force` flag.
 The other way is to first run `pecl uninstall` to clear the cache and then run `pecl install` to install the extension.

-I ran into this issue when I had installed xdebug and memcached for the latest php version and then after doing a fresh install of PHP, `pecl list` would report both extensions as already existing where in fact the files were not there, php.ini did not have them and php did not detect them.
+I ran into this issue when I had installed xdebug and memcached for the latest php version and then after doing a fresh install of PHP, `pecl list` would report both extensions as already existing where in fact the files were not there and php.ini settings were missing which resulted PHP not detecting them.

-I force installed the extensions using `pecl install --force xdebug` and `pecl install --force memcached` which added the files and the php.ini settings and then PHP detected the extensions again.
+I force installed the extensions using `pecl install --force xdebug` and `pecl install --force memcached` which added the extension files and the php.ini settings and then PHP detected the extensions again.

-The other way I could have resolved this issue, as an example for memcached, would have been to run `pecl uninstall memcached` followed by `pecl install memcached` to re-install the extension.
+The other way I could have resolved this issue, for example, would have been to run `pecl uninstall xdebug` followed by `pecl install xdebug` to re-install the extension.

-> Note: Its good practice to run `php -m` after running `pecl install` to make sure the extension is detected by php.
-If PHP does not detect it, check the extension directory to make sure the extension file exists and check the `php.ini` file to make sure the setting for the extension is added to the top of the file.
+> Note: It is good practice to run `php -m` after running `pecl install` to make sure the extension is detected by PHP.
+If PHP does not detect the extension, check the extension directory to make sure the extension file exists and check the `php.ini` file to make sure the setting for the extension is added to the top of the file.

-## running the php-fpm service using brew
+## Running the php-fpm service using brew

 We can check to see all the versions of php-fpm installed on our machine by running: